 There are quite a few methods to treat or manage sinusitis with nasal polyps, and this often requires a combination of treatment options.
 They range from lifestyle changes and over-the-counter remedies to prescribed medications and surgery.1,2

 Reduce inflammation (swelling) in the sinuses

 Allow the nasal pathways to circulate air properly

 Enable mucus to drain

 Address symptoms that impact quality of life

 For many, trying home remedies for chronic sinusitis is an easy place to start.
-Home remedies include saline nasal irrigation with a squeeze bottle, a Neti pot or saline sprays to moisten the nasal pathways.
+Home remedies recommended by ENTs include saline nasal irrigation with a…

-Medical therapy for sinusitis typically involves physicians prescribing antibiotics to treat infection and/or oral or nasal steroids to treat inflammation.
+Medical therapy for chronic sinusitis and/or chronic sinusitis with nasal polyps typically involves physicians prescribing antibiotics to treat infection and/or oral or nasal steroids and medication to treat inflammation…

 The purpose of the site is to help create awareness about sinusitis and treatment options for the disease.
 Please note that information contained on this site is not medical advice.
 It should not be used as a substitute for speaking with your physician.
 Always talk with your physician about diagnosis and treatment information.